jennielees/full-stack/_posts/2014-08-20-persistence-pays-off.md

 Work through [Part 2](https://github.com/hackbrightacademy/sql_lesson/blob/master/PART2-HB_APP.md) of the SQL Lesson.

-Start by cloning the GitHub repository so you can access the Python file it refers to:
+If you haven't already, clone the GitHub repository so you can access the Python file it refers to:

 ```
 $ git clone https://github.com/hackbrightacademy/sql_lesson.git